Chalk Art History

 The first black-light chalk artist.
 Karle Steele, First Black Light Chalk ArtistDr.
 Karl Steele was born in Finley, Ohio, in September 1910.
 He was a gifted and well-known oil painter whose love for oils certainly carried over into his chalk art.
 He first did chalk art for his youth group in Elkhart, Indiana.
 He felt that God had called him to a preaching ministry.
 This call surprised him because his speech was stuttered and he had trouble speaking in public.
 However, he surrendered to he Lord's calling in his life and went to the John Herron Art Academy to further his art training.

 Esther married Bertis "Bert" Frye on April 2, 1944.
-They had one son names Jonathan.
-Ester loves to quote Scripture and tell stories as she draws.
-Her bold strokes and dramatic stories still captivate audiences today.
-Through many trials and setbacks, Esther Frye has continued to serve the Lord.
-At the time of this printing, she is still active in the ministry of chalk art.
-She is now the oldest practicing chalk artist.
+They had one son named Jonathan.
+Ester loved to quote Scripture and tell stories as she drew.
+Her bold strokes and dramatic stories captivated audiences.
+Esther Frye went home to me with the Lord on July 11, 2011, at the age of 97.
 Her life story on DVD (Snatch from the Fire) is available from Eternity Arts.

 Dr. Phil Saint (1912-1993)

-Phil Saint was born in Jenkinsown, Pennsylvania, in October 1912.
+Phil Saint was born in Jenkintown, Pennsylvania, in October 1912.
 Phil's brother Nate was one of the famous martyred missionaries in Ecuador.
-From an early age Phil loved to draw.
+From an early age, Phil loved to draw.
 He often watched his father, Lawrence B. Saint, at work painting in oil or making the beautiful stained glass windows for the National Cathedral in Washington, D.C.
 At the age of five little Philip was a believer in Jesus Christ.
 Early on it was discovered that Phil was 50% color blind.
-He recognized the importance of using colors, so with the help of other people, he memorized where the different colors where in his chalk tray to avoid using the wrong color.
+He recognized the importance of using colors, so with the help of other people, he memorized where the different colors wherein his chalk tray to avoid using the wrong color.

 Phil worked for a time as secretary/chauffeur for Herbert Johnson, the famous national cartoonist where cartoons regularly appeared in newspapers of that time.
 After several years as a traveling evangelist, Phil married Ruth Brooker, who was also called to Christian service.
 They were married in October 1941 and enjoyed 51 years together.

 Born April 23, 1918, in Muskegon, Michigan, Mr. Ding Teuling is recognized throughout the world as the Dean of Chalk Artistry.
 His innovative techniques have set him apart as one of the pioneers of black-light drawing.
 Ding was inspired to begin chalk art at an early age by watching the work of Esther Frye.
 He would later inspire Bill Gothard by drawing at young Bill's church.
 Ding's background in commercial art contributed to his expertise.
-For many years he has been teaching classes in chalk artistry and traveling abroad.
-H ehas equipped numerous missionaries, pastors, seminar speakers, young people, and others to minister through chalk art.
-He and his wife, Gloria, have three children and reside in Muskegan, Michigan.
-At the time of the printing of this book, Ding continues to teach chalk classes and conduct evangelistic meetings in churches.
+For many years he taught classes in chalk artistry and traveled abroad.
+He has equipped numerous missionaries, pastors, seminar speakers, young people, and others to minister through chalk art.
+He and his wife, Gloria, had three children and lived in Muskegon, Michigan.
+Ding went home to be with the Lord on September 3, 2016, at the age of 98.